m7a/lo-banana-pi-m2p-edu/README.md

 `adddep=,vim,aptitude,openssh-server,docker.io`
 :   A list of packages (comma-separated, without spaces, starting with a leading
     comma) to install in addition to `mdvl-bamana-pi-m2-plus-edu-root`.
-`add_sources_list_line=`
-:   Configures an additional mirror to use.
-Together with `adddep`, this allows
-    arbitrarily customized packages to be input into the filesystem root generation process.

 ## Customization Package